Turabay dynasty: Later chiefs and downfall

 The Turabays' position declined further with Muhammad's death.
 His nephews succeeded him as sanjak-bey for relatively short stints: Salih Bey, the son of Zayn, ruled until he was succeeded by his cousin Yusuf Bey, the son of Ali.
 Yusuf was dismissed in 1677 and replaced by an Ottoman officer, Ahmed Pasha al-Tarazi, who was also appointed to other sanjaks in Palestine; "the [Ottoman] government had abandoned them", in al-Muhibbi's words.
 The Turabays' governorship of Lajjun thus ended and the family "ceased to be a ruling power", according to Bakhit.
 Sharon attributes the decline of the Turabays to the eastward migration of their power base, the Banu Haritha, to the Jordan Valley and the Ajlun region in the late 17th century.
-The Turabays were politically replaced in northern Palestine by the semi-Bedouin Banu Zaydan of Zahir al-Umar.
+The Turabays were politically replaced in northern Palestine by the originally Bedouin Zayadina of Daher al-Umar.

 Sharon notes that "the memory of the Turabays was completely erased with their fall".
 Although dispossessed of their government, the Turabays remained in the sanjak.
 The emirs of the dynasty were visited in Jenin in 1689 by the Sufi traveler Abd al-Ghani al-Nabulsi, who wrote that "They are now in eclipse."
 Descendants of the family in Tulkarm were known as the 'Tarabih' and formed part of the Fuqaha clan, a collective of several families genealogically unrelated to each other.
 The Fuqaha were the religious scholarly elite of Tulkarm in the 17th–19th centuries.
 Branches of the family continue to live in Tulkarm, as well as in Sakhnin, Shefa-Amr and the Sinai Peninsula.